Heterogeneous Treatment Effects under Network Interference: A Nonparametric Approach Based on Node Connectivity: Introduction

-In \cref{sec:setting}, we introduce the necessary notation, define our target estimand, and specify identifying assumptions.
-In \cref{sec:keceni}, we present our proposed method, KECENI, and summarize the three-step estimation procedure in \cref{alg:keceni_estimation}.
-We prove both consistency and asymptotic normality of our estimators in \cref{sec:theorems}.
-We compare KECENI's performance to existing methods using simulated data in \cref{sec:simulation} and demonstrate its ability to capture heterogeneous spillover effects through an application to Indian microfinance data in \cref{sec:application}.
-The code for the methods developed in this paper is available in our Python package \texttt{KECENI}.
-The code vignettes used to generate the results in \cref{sec:simulation,sec:application} are accessible at \url{github.com/HeejongBong/KECENI}.
+The rest of the paper is organized as follows.
+In \cref{sec:setting}, we introduce notation, define the target estimand, and state the identifying assumptions.
+In \cref{sec:keceni}, we present KECENI and summarize the three-step estimation procedure in \cref{alg:keceni_estimation}.
+In \cref{sec:theorems}, we introduce the new empirical process theory and establish consistency and asymptotic normality.
+In \cref{sec:simulation}, we compare KECENI with existing methods in simulations.
+Finally, in \cref{sec:application}, we illustrate its ability to capture heterogeneous spillover effects on microfinance data from India \citep{banerjee2013diffusion}.